Department of Military Affairs

 Department of Military Affairs (DMA) is the department in charge of military matters within the Indian Ministry of Defence.
-Headed by the Chief of Defence Staff, as its ex-officio secretary, the DMA provides integration between the armed forces of the Union and the Ministry of Defence.
+Headed by the Chief of Defence Staff, as its ex-officio secretary, the DMA provides integration between the Indian Armed Forces and the Ministry of Defence.

 Function

-Consisting of military and civilian officers, the DMA will promote jointness in various areas such as procurement, training and staffing.
-The DMA will deal the tri-service Integrated Defence Staff (IDS) Headquarters, with the headquarters of three armed force Army, Air and Naval, the Territorial Army and certain procurement requirements.
-DMA will also deal with promoting jointness through joint planning, facilitate restructuring for optimal utilisation of resources and promote the use of indigenous equipment by the Services.
-The DMA, being under the Chief of Defence Staff will also deal with the role and responsibilities assigned to the chief.
+Consisting of military and civilian officers, the DMA promotes jointness in various areas such as procurement, training and staffing.
+The DMA deals with the tri-service Integrated Defence Staff (IDS) Headquarters, with the headquarters of the three armed forces, the Army, Air Force and Navy, the Territorial Army and certain procurement requirements.
+DMA also deals with promoting jointness through joint planning, facilitates restructuring for optimal utilisation of resources and promotes the use of indigenous equipment by the Services.
+The DMA, being under the Chief of Defence Staff also deals with the role and responsibilities assigned to the chief.